Skip to content Skip to footer

 Cocoa Content

-You may have noticed that dark chocolate bars have a percentage value written on them that usually goes by the words such as 70% Rich in Cocoa, Dark 70%, 99% and so on.
+You may have noticed that dark chocolate bars have a percentage value written on them, usually expressed as words such as 70% Rich in Cocoa, Dark 70%, 99%, and so on.
 Have you ever wondered what it means?

 Well, here’s the thing.